Joulenergy/MicroMall/README.md

 ## About project
 MicroMall is an e-commerce web application utilizing microservice architecture and asynchronous communication with RabbitMQ.

-### Architecture diagram
+## Architecture diagram
 ![Diagram Legend](images/Legend.png)
 ![Architecture Diagram](images/MicroserviceArchitectureDiagram.png)

+## Explaining the RabbitMQ code used
 The backend services, cart, auth, product and order consume from various queues for seperate functions.
-For example, the product service catalog queue will consume messages that tell it what product information it needs to read from the database.
+For example, the product service catalog queue will consume messages that tell it what product information it needs to read from the database, and send a reply to the frontend response queue.
+These services reuse the useRabbit.js and rabbitmq.js code that is in the rabbitmq folder:
+- The useRabbit file contains two functions - consume() and sendItem() - for consuming messages and sending a reply to the frontend.
+The consume function has a parameter for defining a fanout exchange and binding the queue with the exchange.
+The function can be improved to be used for different kinds of exchanges, but for this project only the fanout and default rabbitmq exchanges are used.
+- The rabbitmq file contains the function connect() that returns a promise that resolves with the rabbitmq connection.
+The connection is retried since on docker-compose up, rabbitmq takes some time to set up.
+The environment variables I set in the docker-compose file, RABBITMQ_USERNAME and RABBITMQ_PASSWORD, is used here when connecting for easier monitoring of channels and connections in the rabbitmq GUI.
+Permissions for each user can also be configured, for example here my product user does not have the permission to access the rabbitmq GUI.
+For more information see the section [Configuring RabbitMQ](https://github.com/Joulenergy/MicroMall/tree/main?tab=readme-ov-file#configuring-rabbitmq)

+The frontend service and payment service use different rabbitmq files from the backend services, as they require responses from other services.
+- The frontend and payment services share a separate rabbitmq.js file, response-rabbitmq.js in the rabbitmq folder.
+This is allows them to create a response channel and send channel when connected to rabbitmq, compared to the backend services that use multiple channels depending on the number of queues they are connected to with their consume() function.
+- The payment service and frontend service also have different useRabbit files.\
+The frontend service sendItem() function sends messages to the backend services following the RabbitMQ RPC Pattern (see image below), generating unique correlation IDs for it to receive responses by incrementing a counter. \
+On the other hand, the payment service does not send a correlation ID but uses the userId of the response of the cart service to find its corresponding message.\
-The frontend service sends messages to the backend services through the RabbitMQ RPC Pattern, with unique corresponding IDs for it to receive responses.
-A timeout of 30 seconds is implemented together with error handling for no response being received.
-The corresponding IDs ensure that the message received by the frontend from the response queue is the intended one due to the asynchronous nature of the replies from the backend, and allows for rejecting of message replies to messages that the frontend is no longer waiting for due to the timeout.
+Rather than the consume() function, the frontend and payment service have a getResponse() function that waits for a response with a timeout of 30 seconds and error handling for no response being received. \
+Each frontend session has a seperate response queue, with the sessionID as the name.
+The correlation IDs of incoming messages are checked to ensure that the message received by the frontend from the response queue is the intended one and allows for rejecting of message replies to messages that the frontend is no longer waiting for due to the timeout. \
+On the other hand, the payment service getResponse() function uses one 'payment' queue for replies and requeues messages with different userId from the user initiating the checkout session until it finds the corresponding cart.

 ![RPC Pattern Diagram](images/RPCPattern.png)

 ## How to use the application